vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

   - star
 ---

-The topic provides you with a list of all articles under the path `/article/`.
+The topic provides you with a list of all articles under the path `/article/` by default.

 ## Auto Excerpt

-The theme will generate excerpt automatically for you by default, to disable this feature, please set `autoExcerpt: false` in `themeConfig.blog`.
+By default, the theme will only display the excerpt or description you specify in the article list.

+If you want the theme to automatically extract excerpts, set `autoExcerpt: true` in `themeConfig.plugins.blog`.

 ## Article